pduchesne/ckanext-geoview/README.rst

 ckanext.geoview.gapi.key=<API Key here>
 ```

 This key must be granted Fusion Tables permissions.
-More information on obatining such a kay at https://developers.google.com/fusiontables/docs/v1/using#APIKey .
+More information on obtaining such a key at https://developers.google.com/fusiontables/docs/v1/using#APIKey .

 Usage